sass/sass/doc-src/SASS_REFERENCE.md

     }

 Finally, `@media` queries can contain Sass variables in place of the media type, feature names, and feature values.
-The feature value can also contain more complex SassScript expressions, such as functions or operators.
-For example:
+The feature names and values can also contain more complex SassScript expressions, such as functions or operators.
+For
+example:

     $media: screen;
     $feature: -webkit-min-device-pixel-ratio;